Application Deadline: 31 May 2017

 Regardless of their nationality or origin, freelance writers, photographers, journalists, community and NGO workers, youth workers, development activists, students of community development, development studies, community media and people directly taking part in different development initiatives can send their applications.

-What is the qualification required?
+What are the qualifications required?

 There is no formal qualification required for the post, but you should sufficiently be able to demonstrate your inclination to developmental issues of the developing world and should possess sound knowledge of the English language.